We Are Transforming Professional Utility Services

 Low P/E Ratio & Less Competition from Investors

-Relative to the large supply of baby boomers looking to exit, there are few entities on the demand side of the equation.
+Relative to the large supply of baby boomers looking to exit, there are few entities on the demand side of the M&A equation.
 This leaves us with an opportunity.
 We know this is the case because smaller private equity firms have just started to invest in utility service companies.
 We understand the importance of price when deciding to invest.
 Warren Buffett has long said, “This is the cornerstone of our investment philosophy: Never count on making a good sale.
 Have the purchase price be so attractive that even a mediocre sale gives good results.”
 No one can argue with that.

 High Returns on

 Utility service companies generally have high returns on capital invested in the business.
 Commercial plumbing and HVAC only require an office, small shop to store tools and equipment (very minimal), and work trucks.
 Our acquisitions prioritize efficient spending on new assets versus our peers.
-There is a lot less capital required to run a utility service company versus a car manufacturer.
+There is a lot less capital required to run a utility service company versus, say, a car manufacturer.
 The less capital we have to invest on large machinery and equipment, the easier it is for us to profitably grow revenues.
-We think this offers equity investors a huge opportunity.
+We think this offers equity investors a great opportunity.

 Plumbing and HVAC are historically recession resistant.
 Plumbing, heating, and cooling will be the last thing Americans will give up before food in a deep recession.
 Moreover, part of our strategy is to diversify our revenue as much as possible to prepare for recessions (for ex., with ongoing commercial maintenance and residential contracts that are less elastic than new commercial projects).